2 federal officers fired shots during encounter that killed Alex Pretti, DHS tells Congress

 The Associated Press left messages Tuesday with ICE and a DHS spokesperson seeking a response.

 Catalini reported from Trenton, New Jersey and Karnowski from Minneapolis.
-Associated Press writer Tim Sullivan in Minneapolis contributed to this report.
+Associated Press writer Tim Sullivan in Minneapolis and Rebecca Boone in Boise, Idaho, contributed to this report.